ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison.md

 Customers can move or rearrange products in the comparison list using drag and drop (the arrow-cross above the product image in the list is clickable).

 After dragging and dropping, the position in the list is stored in the current [comparison-basket](product_comparison_api.md).
-In the next call the customer will see sorted list by his preference.
+In the next call the customer will see sorted list by their preference.

 #### Public comparison lists